 Part and parcel with the new Park Pass reservations is a revocation of any park-hopping rights you may have paid for.
 In compensation, annual passholders were given an extra month’s extension, and partial refunds are available to ticket-holders on request.
 That means you’ll have to carefully plan out in advance which park you will visit on each day of your vacation.

-Fortunately, that’s about the last planning you’ll have to do, since the entire FastPass ride reservation system has been suspended indefinitely.
+Fortunately, that’s about the last planning you’ll have to do because the entire FastPass ride reservation system has been suspended indefinitely.
 (Guests who need special access, Club 33 members, and child-swap users will still be accommodated.)

 #3: Bring the Right Mask, and Make It a Double